JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 ![example grids](https://github.com/user-attachments/assets/b04e24dc-6ee3-4ffa-b210-47b1cebd204e)

-#### Waypoint Threshold
-  The waypoint thresholds defines how precise drones reach the waypoint.
-It sets initially at 2 meters but you can change it.
-GPS drift, wind, and other environmental factors can prevent exact waypoint hits.
-Raising the threshold helps ensure the mission continues even if the drone isn’t perfectly on target.

-When you want to fly a circle pattern, use the following controls.
-Note that all waypoints generated will inherit the current parameters but can be updated individually at any time as explained before.

 1. **Draw Circle Manually**
     - Enter **Number of Waypoints**.
 This is how many waypoints will be generated along the circle's path.
     - Enter **Looking Height**.
 This is the height at which the camera will be looking.
 It is used to calculate the gimbal pitch.